 Skip to Main Content

-This library guide provides resources and tips for students in Liza Rendon's PSYC& 200 class and final assignment
+This library guide provides resources and tips for students in Liza Rendon's PSYC& 200 class and assignments involving research

 • Infographics are used to synthesize data into a more user-friendly, readable format for the general public.